LLNL/sundials/doc/idas/guide/source/Introduction.rst

 Changes in v5.6.0
 -----------------

-Added the function :c:func:`IDAUnsetStopTime` to disable a previously set stop time.
+Added the function :c:func:`IDAClearStopTime` to disable a previously set stop time.

 Fixed compilation errors in some SYCL examples when using the ``icx`` compiler.